 2014 Event Details

 The 16th Annual Family Healthcare Clinic's “Miles for Mammograms” 5K Charity Race and 2K Fun Walk will begin at 9:00 a.m. on Saturday, Sept.
 27th 2014.
+The race will start near the Dewey Hotel & Tom Mix Museum.
 Map of the certified “TAC” course in beautiful downtown Dewey is posted under the registration link.

 We have partnered with the popular ‘Western Heritage Days’ that the City of Dewey hosts annually.
 This exciting partnership will help both events to help bring people to Dewey and experience the Western Heritage Days numerous events.
 Be sure to stay after the race and visit all of the street vendors, cattle drive, Western parade, and Wild West Show.
 For more details about Western Heritage Days be sure to visit their Facebook page.

 For this year’s Miles for Mammograms race the top three finishers in each age group will receive medals.
 Prizes to Top Male & Top Female.
 Prizes will also be awarded for 1) Best-Pinked Team, 2) Best-Pinked Individual and 3) Participant who raises the most donations 4) Team that raises the most in donations.

 Miles for Mammograms can also be supported without having to attend the event.
 It’s called “Sleepin' in for Mammograms”.
 For $25 you can support the Mammogram Program, receive a T-shirt and get their beauty rest all at the same time either by registering on-line or mailing in their ”Sleepin' In” registration and payment.

 Families, co-workers and friends are encouraged to form teams.
 There is no extra cost of team registration.
 Call Family Healthcare Clinic for team packets, 918.336.4822.